 These tips are inspired by a reader who was lied to and hurt in two online relationships.
 Recovering from the pain of betrayal by someone you met online isn’t easy, but it’s possible if you learn how to focus your thoughts.

+Healing is about recognizing how worthwhile, lovable, and valuable you are.
+You deserve better – you deserve to be a priority in a man’s life.
 “Never allow someone to be your priority while allowing yourself to be their option.” – Mark Twain.

 And that’s how we get hurt.
 Online relationships are especially tricky because it’s more difficult to read the signs – which makes it easier to fool ourselves.